PureGero/pure-blog/_posts/2021-08-31-does-memory-affect-api-calls.md

 You can install node-fetch with:
 `npm install node-fetch`

-We will be using the following function to make the calls and give us the results:
+We will be using the following function to make the calls and produce the results:
 ```js
 const { performance } = require('perf_hooks');
 const fetch = require('node-fetch');